aubricus/klak/README.md

 ## Background

-Makefiles provide an simple interface, `make <command>`, that is great for automating project tasks.
-Makefile syntax, however, is archaic, error-prone, and ill-suited for constructing modern command-line interfaces.
+Makefiles provide a simple interface, `make <command>`, that is great for automating repetitive project tasks.
+Makefile syntax, however, is archaic, error-prone, and ill-suited for constructing modern, useful command-line interfaces.

-Python, on the other hand, is _great_ at scripting and [Click] makes creating modern, useful command-line interfaces easy!
+Python, on the other hand, has wonderful syntax and is _great_ for scripting.
+When Python is paired with [Click] constructing modern, useful command-line interfaces is easy!

 Is there a way we can combine the power of Python and Click into a "Makefile like" experience?

 _Enter Klak_.

-Klak exposes a single, global entry-point, `klak` which auto-loads a 100%, vanilla Python file called a **Clickfile**.
-All CLI is built using standard Python and Click and all commands are available via: `klak <command>` (see [Usage](#usage)).
+Klak exposes a single entry-point—`klak`—which auto-loads a _100%_, vanilla Python file called a **Clickfile**.
+All CLI is built using standard Python and Click, and all commands are available via: `klak <command>` (see [Usage](#usage)).

 ### What is it good for?

-Klak's purpose is to provide a convenient, single-file experince for automating simple project tasks.
-It does not, nor will it ever intend to replace Make or Makefiles.
+Klak's purpose is to provide a convenient, single-file experince for automating repetitive project tasks.
+It does not, nor will it ever, intend to replace Make or Makefiles.

 ## Install